marcelobianchi/fetchtool/readme.md

 ## Savers

 Saver modules are modules that enforces constrains in the data and save it to certain pre-estabilished directory structure.
-Main savers implemented are the SacSaver and QSaver.
+Main savers implemented are the SacSaver, QSaver and a MSSaver.
 When saving the data they first fill in the headers with the maximum amount of available data.
 Also QSaver, prepares a SeismiHandler station file to easy the import of data into the program.
+MSSaver don't save any station or event information associated with the data.

 # About the Author